Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Results

 In order to validate our method, we applied the same workflow (Fig.~\ref{fig:workflow}) to the (100) orientation of $\beta$-Ga$_2$O$_3$ which has been studied both experimentally \cite{he2017schottky} and computationally \cite{xu2020first}.
 From structure matching we obtained Pt (111) as the optimal match once again.
 It is the same Pt orientation that was used in Ref~\cite{xu2020first} where it was chosen based on the fact that it is commonly used in experiment.
 The Ga$_2$O$_3$ (100) being a very stable surface, relaxation of the surface and the interface structure do not significantly change the atomic layout.
-The local density of state of the relaxed interface structure is presented in Fig.~\ref{fig:ldos_1}~B. In this case the Schottky barrier height is significantly lower: 1.5~eV.
+The local density of state of the relaxed interface structure is presented in Fig.~\ref{fig:ldos_1}(b).
+One may notice that the bandgap in the (100) orientation is slightly larger than in the $(\overline{2}01)$ orientation.
+This can be explained by spurious finite size effects that are more important in the (100) orientation which is thinner despite requiring more atoms (see SM \cite{Note2} for more details).
+In this case the Schottky barrier height is significantly lower: 1.5~eV.
 This value is much closer to experimental measurements in that orientation: 1.4~eV (from current-voltage characteristics) \cite{he2017schottky} and the theoretical estimate of 1.4~eV obtained by Xu et al. with nearly identical parameters.
-This provides confidence in our ability to predict the Schottky barrier height but it begs the question: ``Why is the predicted Shottky Barrier height in the $(\overline{2}01)$ so much higher than the one measured in experiment?''
+This provides confidence in our ability to predict the Schottky barrier height but it begs the question: ``Why is the predicted Schottky Barrier height in the $(\overline{2}01)$ so much higher than the one measured in experiment?''